AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

  */
 @property (nonatomic) UInt32 callTimeOut;
 /**
  * The dictionary of the user information.
-The data format is key-value pairs, where key represents the user ID and value `EaseCallUser`.
+The data format is key-value pairs, where key represents the user ID and value is EaseCallUser.
  */
 @property (nonatomic,strong) NSMutableDictionary<NSString*,AgoraChatCallUser*>* users;
 /**